Aksu City: Modern era

-In 1913, Aksu County (阿克蘇縣) was established.
+After the fall of the Qing dynasty, Aksu County (阿克蘇縣) was established by the Republic of China In 1913.

-The Battle of Aksu (1933) occurred here on 31 May 1933.
+The Battle of Aksu occurred here on 31 May 1933.
 Isma'il Beg, a Uighur, became the rebel Tao-yin of Aksu.
 After the outbreak of the Ili Rebellion, the Ili National Army forces led by Abdulkerim Abbas attempting to take Aksu were repelled by National Revolutionary Army defenders commanded by Zhao Hanqi after two bitter sieges in September 1945.

 On 19 August 1983, Aksu County became Aksu City (阿克苏市).
 The city government began operation on 7 May 1984.
 Aksu was the site of a bombing in 2010.
 On 23 January 2013, 802.733 km2 of territory was transferred from Aksu city to Aral city.